The characters from Break Blade.

-- Badass Family: The Saburafu's are one of the highly regarded families in Athens for their lineage of outstanding female pilots.
+- Badass Family: The Saburafu are one of the highly regarded families in Athens for their lineage of outstanding female pilots.

 - Thicker Than Water: Being a Saburafu, Elia was duty-bound to turn her daughter in and both of them knew it.
-Instead, she sides with Cleo.
+Instead, she throws her lot with Cleo.

 - Erekt: Miss Elia!
 How could a person of your caliber possibly be this impulsive?!Elia: I'm a mother, not some omnipotent goddess.
 And besides, my heart sides with Cleo on this.

-- Mama Bear: Erekt defeats Cleo in a one-on-one, so she hops into a disabled Golem, throws out the pilot, and comes back in time to shoot the hand holding the gun on his golem.
+- Mama Bear: Erekt manages to defeat Cleo in a one-on-one battle, so she hops into a disabled Golem, throws out the pilot, and comes back in time to shoot the gun out of his golem's hand.